 Every Food Bank client who walks through our doors has a unique story to tell.
 Some are happy.
-Some are sad.
+Some are challenging.
 And many are still being written.
 Take a moment to learn about some of the people we serve in their own words.

 September is Hunger Action Month – a month where people all over America stand together with the Feeding America nationwide network of food banks, including the Food Bank for Larimer County, to fight hunger.
 It’s safe to say that this year’s Hunger Action Month will be different than in years past due to COVID-19.
 It’s also safe to say that your help over the next 30 days and beyond will be critical to those impacted by the pandemic.